pfsense/docs/source/vpn/android-vpn-compatibility.rst

 identifier.
 If that is present, it can work.

 PSK v1 (AES, xauth, aggressive) works against a 2.0 server when properly configured.
-This combination is reported to work well - see `IPsec Road Warrior/Mobile Client
-How-To <IPsec_Road_Warrior/Mobile_Client_How-To>`__ for configuration details.
+This combination is reported to work well - see :doc:`/vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth` for configuration details.

 If another mode works that is not listed, let us know.
 The certificate method (Cert v1 (AES, aggressive)) should work in theory but has not yet